Roscoe Goose: Roscoe Goose and Jimmy Winkfield

+Family, death and legacy

+Goose's brother Carl was also a jockey who won the 1913 Kentucky Oaks but shortly after died at age 22 in a racing accident on October 15, 1915, at Latonia Race Track.

 Roscoe Goose died in Louisville, Kentucky in 1971 at the age of 80.
 His former home is on the National Register of Historic Places.
-He is buried there in the Cave Hill Cemetery.
-His brother Carl was also a jockey who won the 1913 Kentucky Oaks but who was killed at age twenty-two in a racing accident on October 15, 1915 at Latonia Race Track.
+He is buried in Louisville's Cave Hill Cemetery.

+The 2006 single "Roscoe" by American indie folk band Midlake makes a titular and lyrical reference to Goose, further elaborated upon in the lyric "been born in 1891".